 It weighs less than a pound and has sturdy metal combs to effectively remove blueberries from the bush without pulling off many leaves or branches.

-The metal grate covers the entire length of the picker, meaning it will allow small leaves and debris to fall out as you harvest.
+The metal grate covers the picker’s entire length, allowing small leaves and debris to fall out as you harvest.

 Yardwe Berry Picker

 Made completely out of metal and mesh, the Yardwe berry picker will hold a lot of blueberries at once.